sydeaka/automated_shiny_testing_demo/README.md

 # Prerequisites

-* Install the RStudio IDE.
+* Install the RStudio IDE
   * https://www.rstudio.com/products/rstudio/download/
-* Install R.
+* Install R
   * NOTE: I used R version 4.2.0, but it may still work with an earlier version.
   * https://cran.r-project.org/
-* Install Docker.
+* Install Docker
   * NOTE: Docker is free for open-source, non-commercial projects.
 Other uses may require a subscription.
 See Docker website for more information.
   * https://docs.docker.com/get-docker/

 # Setup

-Run the `setup.R` script from within the RStudio IDE.
+In the RStudio IDE, run the `setup.R` script located in the project's root folder.

 # Demo

 ## Running the Shiny app

-First, I recommend that you run the Shiny app locally to ensure that all packages and dependencies were installed correctly.
+Before running the tests, I recommend that you run the Shiny app locally to ensure that all packages and dependencies were installed correctly.

 To run the app, open the `app.R` file in the project's root directory in the RStudio IDE.
 In the upper right corner, click the Run App button.